 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 were checked.
+Fail Additional Information: 0/8 chapters pass.
+Chapters need alt tags.
+1, 3, 5, 10, 15, 20, 25, 30 were checked.
+W3c was used.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Pass

-Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 were checked.
-For every chapters on the book there is picture at the very bottom, which are links as well.
-These images need alt tags.
+Fail Additional Information: 0/8 chapters pass.
+Chapters need alt tags.
+1, 3, 5, 10, 15, 20, 25, 30 were checked.
+W3c was used.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 were checked.
+N/A Additional Information: No Complex images were found.
+Home page, 1, 2, 3, 4 chapters were checked.
+No images had an alt tags.